TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Introduction

 \section{Introduction}

 Nuclear fusion power is being explored as a potential long-term energy source with a unique combination of benefits.
 It offers the prospect of a carbon-neutral energy supply with abundant fuel and significant safety advantages over nuclear fission.
-However, commercially viable fusion demands stable, sustained operation that produces more energy than the power plant consumes---a goal made difficult by the extreme physical conditions of thermonuclear confinement under which fusion must operate \cite{donne2025beyond}.
+However, commercially viable fusion demands stable, sustained operation that produces more energy than the power plant consumes---a goal made difficult by the extreme physical conditions of thermonuclear confinement under which fusion must operate \citep{donne2025beyond}.

-Magnetic confinement fusion reactors such as tokamaks aim to reproduce the process that powers the Sun in a controlled environment, confining a plasma hotter than 100 million degrees Celsius through the use of strong magnetic fields because no material surface can survive direct contact with such plasma \cite{Wesson,Freidberg_2007}.
-This environment forces all measurements to be non-invasive and indirect, only partially inferring plasma state while the underlying dynamics evolve on microsecond-to-millisecond timescales.
+Magnetic confinement fusion reactors confine a plasma exceeding 100 million degrees Celsius through the use of strong magnetic, as no material can withstand direct contact with such plasma \citep{Wesson,Freidberg_2007}.
+This environment forces all measurements to be non-invasive, only partially inferring plasma state while the underlying dynamics evolve on microsecond-to-millisecond timescales.
 In this work, we dedicate our attention to the problem of modeling fusion plasma dynamics in tokamaks---one of the central challenges in fusion research.
 This problem encompasses a wide set of predictive tasks, including plasma shape and equilibrium inference, transport and profile evolution, and forecasting of magnetohydrodynamics (MHD) activity and disruptions.